 That is, if you’re ready to revisit 8th grade.
 Continue reading “Eighth Grade”

 Back from vacation, with my brain as slow as a lime in an oceanside cerveza.
 Only now can I see how much my mind works overtime.
 Like the 405 freeway every brain lane is full, with thoughts honking and swerving to pass each other, overloading themselves to get into that carpool lane and move.

 But now, clear air.
 Wide open country lanes are few but free, ideas fueling the engine to get things in motion.

-The freedom comes not from multi-multi-multi-tasking, getting it all done so that it would be all done and rest would follow.
+The freedom comes NOT from multi-multi-multi-tasking, not from getting it all done so that it would be all done.